OleksiiTromsa/jv-internet-shop/README.md

 The main goal of this project was to create model of online shop built on SOLID principles and RBAC filter strategy.
 This project is based on N-tier architecture with DB, DAO, service and controllers layers.
-There are two DAO layers, first use simple List as database, second use JDBC and Local MySQL DB.

 Depending on the role the user will have access to different functions:<br>
 ##### No role:<br>